mateuszdorobek/python3.info/dragon/adr/position-set.rst

 * Good: arguments are explicit
 * Good: can use ``@property`` for validation if needed
 * Bad: violates encapsulation (OOP Principle)
-* Bad: violates Tell, Don't Ask (OOP Principle)
-* Decision: rejected, violates OOP principles
+* Decision: rejected, violates encapsulation

 Use Case: